resilient-swarms/ASVLite/visualisation/README.md

-# asv-swarm visualisation
+# ASVLite-visualisation

 ## Introduction
-A simple visualisation module for asv-swarm.
+A simple visualisation module for ASVLite.

 ## Prerequisites for compiling asv-swarm
 *VTK 9.0* for visualisation.